openflighthpc/monitoring-dashboard/README.md

 cp /path/to/key /etc/alces-dashboard/certs/dashboard.key
 ```

 Build and run the containers using the bash script.
+If you do not wish to use sssd configured on the host for authentication, update the build script to build use `docker/proxy-noauth.Dockerfile` instead.
 ```
 bash build.sh
 bash run.sh